balusena/kubernetes-for-devops/README.md

 # kubernetes-for-devops
-The "kubernetes-for-devops" repository offers an extensive guide designed to help DevOps professionals master Kubernetes.
+The Kubernetes for DevOps repository offers an extensive guide designed to help DevOps professionals master Kubernetes.
 It starts with a foundational introduction to Kubernetes and its setup, ensuring a solid understanding of the platform.
 The guide covers YAML, the language used for defining Kubernetes configurations, and progresses through key Kubernetes concepts including Pods, Nodes, ReplicaSets, and Deployments.